How to Cold Brew Tea

 Fill the rest of your Simple Brew Tea Pot with cool or room temperature water and cover.
 Put your Simple Brew Tea Pot in the refrigerator.

 In general, most cold brew teas are ready to drink after 2-4 hours of steeping.
 Some Japanese teas require even shorter infusions, while ball rolled oolong tea may need significantly more time.
-Feel free to experiment with the about of tea and infusion time to find your desired brew strength
+Feel free to experiment with the about of tea and infusion time to find your desired brew strength.

 Remove from refrigerator and separate brew from leaves by decanting fully into a new vessel.
 Serve without ice.
 Store in refrigerator for up to 24 hours.

-Explore Other Ways to Brew Tea
+How to Brew Tea